WELCOME TO THE APPALACHIAN OHIO

 This project builds upon earlier work done by students and teachers at New Philadelphia High School to examine ecological factors driving Blacklegged Tick abundance, Borrelia burgdorferi prevalence, and the rapid increase in diagnosed Lyme Disease cases in our region.

-One of the outcomes of our initial project was the development of a core set of techniques that empower high school students and teachers to apply methods of field ecology and molecular biology to answer important questions about the ecology of Lyme Disease.
+One of the outcomes of our initial project was the development of a core set of techniques that empower high school students and teachers to apply methods of field ecology and molecular biology to answer important questions about the ecology of Lyme Disease, while also meeting a suite of academic content standards in biology and environmental science courses.

 This next phase of the project seeks to expand the geographic scale of our research and foster collaboration among high schools across the Appalachian Region of Ohio.